kkpan11/Snippets/README.md

 Snippets
 ========

-A few code snippets I use.
+A few code snippets that I used.